dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

 or not.
 Would that visibility change your statements and actions?
 What kind of person would simply be themselves regardless?
 Does your perception of your own beliefs change when you think no one is looking?
 Who would even want to become aware of that?
+How does your perception of yourself change in response to the degree of visibility and your degree of awareness of visibility?
+What if you're wrong and everything is visible?
+And what if everything always has been visible?
+What changes?
+Why?

 ### Integrity